-In order to achieve a given link margin (also called "fade margin"), one can:
+Different options can be considered in order to achieve a given link margin (also called "fade margin"):

-- a) Increase the output power.
-The maximum transmitted power is specified by each country's regulation, and for unlicensed frequencies is much lower than for licensed frequencies. - b) Increase the antenna gain.
+- a) To increase the output power.
+The maximum transmitted power is specified by each country's regulation, and for unlicensed frequencies is much lower than for licensed frequencies. - b) To increase the antenna gain.
 There is no limit in the gain of the receiving antenna, but high gain antennas are bulkier, present more wind resistance and require sturdy mounts to comply with tighter alignment requirements.
-The transmitter antenna gain is also regulated and can be different for point-to-point as for point-tomultipoint links.
-Many countries impose a limit in the combination of transmitted power and antenna gain, EIRP (Equivalent Isotropically Irradiated Power) which can be different for point-to- point or point-to-multipoint links.

-- c) Reduce the propagation loss, by using a more favorable frequency or a shorter path. - d) Use a more sensitive receiver.
+The transmitter antenna gain is also regulated and can be different for point-to-point as for point-tomultipoint links. - c) To reduce the propagation loss, by using a more favorable frequency or a shorter path. - d) To use a more sensitive receiver.
 Receiver sensitivity can be improved by using better circuits, but it is ultimately limited by the thermal noise, which is proportional to temperature and bandwidth.
-One can increase the sensitivity by using a smaller receiving bandwidth, or by settling to lower throughput even in the same receiver bandwidth.
-This step is often done automatically in many protocols, in which the transmission speed can be reduced from 150 Mbit/s to 6 Mbit/s if the receiver power is not enough to sustain the maximum throughput.
+One can increase the sensitivity by using a smaller receiving bandwidth, or by settling to lower throughput even in the same receiver bandwidth. - 4.2.3.
+Media Access Control (MAC) Protocols for Wireless Links

-4.2.3.
-Medium Access Protocol